-But here’s the truth: wedding planning doesn’t have to be hard or stressful.
+But here’s the truth: wedding planning does not have to be hard or stressful.
 If you just start at the beginning and take it step by step, it can actually be fun, yes.
 This is an important time in your lives, and you are planning an important, life-altering event.
 It will join the two of you and your families.
 You will learn a lot about each other, your families, and your priorities.

 If you are looking for a complete resource with checklists, budget tips, and decor ideas, visit my Wedding Planning Guide here.